dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 than receive.

-So I feel that it's my responsibility to make my first real contribution to Drupal community by giving this small talk with my good colleague Mait.
+So I feel that it's my responsibility to make my first real contribution to Drupal community today by giving this small talk with my good colleague Mait.

 Hi, my Name is Mait and I work for Fenomen web agency as well.
 I have been working with Drupal a little bit more than a year professionally.
 Also, this is